CS and DS bearing labyrinth seal

 Examples of grease diagrams using CS seals

-If the contamination is only on one side of the bearing unit, a seal combination such as those shown in the diagrams can be chosen.
+If the contamination is only on one side of the bearing unit, a bearing labyrinth seal for combination such as those shown in the diagrams can be chosen.
 By refilling the grease on this side, it will flow and be released from the bearing housing and the contamination along with the grease will flow away from the sealing lips.

-When applying the CS seal, it must be taken into account that it is not flush with the surface of the housing and expands the dimensions of the housing slightly, as shown in the table.
+When applying the CS bearing labyrinth seal, it must be taken into account that it is not flush with the surface of the housing and expands the dimensions of the housing slightly, as shown in the table.

 DS Double seal